KyakasHub/PowerBI-Sales-Dashboard/README.md

 ![Dashboard Preview](Sales_Dashboard.png)

 ## 🧾 Overview
-This project presents a **Sales Performance Dashboard** built using Power BI to analyze key business metrics and trends.
+This project presents a **Sales Performance Dashboard** built using Power BI to analyze key business metrics and trends for a hypothetical multinational company in USA, Canada, Mexcixo, France and Germany.

 The dashboard provides a clear and interactive view of performance across sales, profit, production, and units sold.